riccardobevilacqua/technical-assignment-tips/README.md

    It should be in the root folder and should contain a brief description, tech stack, setup instructions, and any other information you deem relevant.

+1. **Remember to commit `.gitignore` file**

+   Anybody cloning your repository should retain this information.

 1. **Be accountable for technical decisions**

    You should be able to explain any technical choice you made.